ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/break.md

 |-
 | width | no | String | Default: `normal`.
 Must be either `"normal"` or `"large"`.
 Specifies if width of the break.

+## Supported Trigger Types

+| Action Type | Description
+|-
+| onMount | Fired when a node is added to the DOM
+| onUnmount | Fired when a node is removed from the DOM

 ## Required Children

 None